Slovenia in the Eurovision Song Contest: 2020s

 Following the highest viewing figures for the contest recorded by RTVSLO since 2015, the broadcaster confirmed Slovenia's participation in the 2024 contest on 14 September 2023, later announcing that a brand new national final Misija Malmö ("Mission Malmö") would be introduced as their selection method for the contest; however, the broadcaster ultimately cancelled the format, opting for an internal selection.
 Raiven was ultimately selected and represented Slovenia in 2024 with the song "Veronika".
 She qualified for the final, marking a second consecutive qualification for the country, ultimately placing twenty-third in the final, with twenty of her twenty-seven points all coming from Croatia.
 On 9 March 2024, Mario Galunič, editor at RTVSLO, drafted a document envisaging a plan to return selecting the Slovene entries for the contest through the national final EMA from 2025 until 2028.
 EMA 2025 took place on 1 February 2025, with Klemen selected to represent Slovenia at the 2025 contest in Basel with the song "How Much Time Do We Have Left?", who ultimately failed to qualify at the 2025 contest in Basel with a thirteenth place finish in the first semi-final.

 On 26 May 2025, RTVSLO stated that it would reconsider its participation in the contest if the EBU did not respond adequately to concerns surrounding the "transparency of the vote", referring to Israel's televote win in 2025.
 In early September 2025, Evrovizija.com reported that general director of RTV SLO Ksenija Horvat is not satisfied with the EBU's handling of the controversies surrounding the 2024 and 2025 contests.
 She stated that the broadcaster's questions were "more or less ignored" and added that "we clearly won't be going to the Eurovision Song Contest".
-The following day, RTVSLO stated that it would decide whether to participate in 2026 after the EBU makes a decision on Israel's future participation and address concerns surrounding the "transparency of the vote" in December, adding that it would not participate if Israel is allowed to compete.
+The following day, RTVSLO stated that it would decide whether to participate the 2026 contest after the EBU makes a decision on Israel's future participation and address concerns surrounding the "transparency of the vote" in December, adding that it would not participate if Israel is allowed to compete.
+Following the 95th General Assembly of the EBU on 4 December 2025, RTVSLO confirmed that it would not participate in the 2026 contest in Vienna, adding that it would not broadcast any of the shows on its channels.
+This marked Slovenia's first absence since 2000 and the first time in Slovenia's history as an independent country without a live broadcast of the contest.